stuarttodd-dev/coding-tips/src/DesignPatterns/Structural/Composite/README.md

 - **Components/File.php**: The `File` class represents a leaf component in the composition.
 It is a basic file with no child components.
 It has its own specific behaviour, like calculating size or displaying content.
 - **Components/Folder.php**: The `Folder` class represents a composite component.
 It can contain other `File` or `Folder` objects (children).
 It allows for adding/removing child components and delegates behaviour to its children, such as calculating the total size of all its contents.
 - **Components/Item.php**: The `Item` interface defines common behaviour for both files and folders.
 Both `File` and `Folder` implement this interface, allowing them to be treated uniformly.
-- **FileSystem.php**: The `FileSystem` class is responsible for managing the entire collection of items (files and folders).
-It can iterate over the items and perform operations like calculating total size, listing files, or managing the structure.
-- **Client.php**: The `Client` class demonstrates how to use the FileSystem and interact with both files and folders, treating them uniformly.
 - **tests/Unit/DesignPatterns/Structural/CompositeTest.php**: Unit tests for the above classes, testing the behaviour of individual files, folders, and composite operations.

 ## Running Tests